Do you suffer from episodes of intense fear that are often accompanied by physical symptoms, such as difficulty breathing and an increased heart rate?

-Panic Disorder is characterized by panic attacks, which are short (less than 15 minutes) episodes of intense fear that are often accompanied by physical symptoms and feelings of dread/doom.
-A panic attack differs from a normal fear response in that it strikes without the presence of a threat or an oncoming attack.
-Someone with a panic disorder experiences panic attacks so often that they begin to spend a significant amount of their time worrying about having another attack, worrying that they are losing their mind, or changing their daily routine because of the panic attacks.
+Panic attacks are short (typically less than 15 minute) episodes of intense fear that are often accompanied by serious physical symptoms and uncontrollable feelings of dread and doom.
+A panic attack differs from a normal fear response in that it strikes without the presence of a real threat or an oncoming attack.
+A person who experiences several panic attacks may develop a panic disorder, where the sufferer begins to spend a significant amount of their time worrying about having another attack, worrying that they are losing their mind, or changing their daily routine because of the panic attacks.

 Since panic disorder is largely defined by the presence of panic attacks, symptoms of panic attacks are fundamental to understanding the symptoms of panic disorder.
 An individual may be experiencing a panic attack if the following occurs: